- Criminal Groups

 - Drug Trafficking

 Principal Criminal Groups

 With access to two oceans, Central America and vast, unmanned borders along four other countries, Colombia is the gateway of South America.
 Three extensive mountain ranges also give criminal groups ample space to move, store and produce illicit drugs.

 Two insurgencies, multiple former right-wing paramilitary groups and several smaller drug trafficking organizations alternatively work in concert or fight against each other for control over what remains the most important production, depot, storage and embarkation point for illicit drugs and numerous other contraband.
-These groups include the FARC and ELN rebel groups, and criminal groups known as the Rastrojos, ERPAC, the Paisas, the Oficina de Envigado, the Urabeños, and a group led by Daniel Barrera, alias 'El Loco.'
+These groups include the FARC and ELN rebel groups, and criminal groups known as the Rastrojos, ERPAC, the Paisas, the Oficina de Envigado, and the Urabeños.

 Colombia has 244,000 armed forces, split into army, navy and air force, as well as its police force.
 Each branch has its own intelligence services that work closely with United States and European intelligence agencies sharing information and, at times, coordinating operations against organized criminal groups.

 Colombia's location has long made it a center of contraband and illicit activities, while its vast mountain ranges have made it difficult for any government to properly unify the nation or control this trade.
 Colombia gives licit and illicit businesses access to four major neighbors to the south, and two oceans and Central America to the north.
 The corridors used today to smuggle drugs, arms, liquor, cigarettes and humans, among other things, are many of the same ones used since the country's beginnings.
 Taking advantage of the difficult terrain, traders have long used Colombia as a depot.
 More recently, the country has become a producer of both the raw material for cocaine and heroin, and the refined products themselves.
 This shift has given illegal armed groups the financing to fight each other and the state.